Mi5sssss/ECSE_6680_advanced_VLSI_design/project2/readme.md

 ## System Integration

-These modules are carefully designed to ensure seamless integration:
+These modules are carefully designed to ensure integration:
 - The `fse_encoder` serves as the primary encoding hub, utilizing tools and tables from other packages to encode data.
 - The `bitstream_2to1_merger` is strategically utilized to progressively merge different stages of the bitstream.
 - The `fse2single_bitstream` module finalizes the output by converting the multi-part streams into a single, manageable stream.

 ## Conclusion

-This FSE encoder design emphasizes modularity and efficiency, with each component crafted to perform its role effectively while integrating smoothly with others.
-This structure ensures that the system is not only powerful in terms of performance but also flexible and easy to maintain, suitable for a variety of data compression needs.
+Finite State Entropy represents a significant advancement in the field of data compression, offering superior performance and efficiency.
+Its ability to adapt to different data patterns dynamically makes it a powerful tool for modern compression needs, balancing complexity with performance to achieve optimal results.